robit-man/web-tts-llm-asr/README.md

 The UI preloads all three models, surfaces their status, and then runs a hands-free loop: *record speech → transcribe → build an LLM response → render the answer with Piper*.
 Everything stays inside the browser and the app installs as a PWA.

+Live RMS tracking, a 6-band equalizer, and silence detection mirror the microphone HUD shipped in `/home/robit/Respositories/Cygnus-App-Replit-1`, so the recorder auto-pauses a little over a second after you stop speaking.
+Whisper and Piper models can be swapped from dropdowns before each turn (again mirroring the Cygnus demo’s UX).

 ## Getting started

 ```bash